MicroEJ/docs/Tutorials/gettingstarted/Step03.rst

 |image4|

-- It's possible to see the widget ovelapping other
+- It's possible to see the widget ovelapping other when using canvas

 .. |image0| image:: images/margin.png
 .. |image1| image:: images/marginandpadding.png